-Social and community psychology
+Social, cultural and community psychology

 To meet both basic and applied aims, our research is conducted in the laboratory as well as in the field.
 Thus, some of our studies use a set of purpose-built large and small laboratories, whereas other studies are conducted in diverse settings in the field, often in partnership with existing organisations.

-Members of the group are broadly trained and their research often crosses disciplinary boundaries, both within psychology (to areas like health, clinical, or cognitive psychology) and within academia more broadly (to areas like sociology and cultural anthropology).
+Members of the group are broadly trained and their research often crosses disciplinary boundaries, both within psychology (to areas like health, clinical, social and cultural neuroscience, or cognitive psychology) and within academia more broadly (to areas like sociology and cultural anthropology).
 We also consist of the Anthrozoology Research Group, which studies human (anthro) and animal (zoo) relationships; the Couples Research, Relationships and Wellbeing Lab; the Food Attitudes and Behaviours Lab; and, are associated with the Centre for Sport and Social Impact .

 Our special areas of expertise centre on interpersonal, intergroup, and cultural processes, including a focus on:

 - helping behaviour

 We have applied our theoretical understanding of human social behaviour to the study of:

 - effectiveness of assistance animals for people with disability